0x1d00ffff/0xBTC-Stats/README.md

-# 0xBTC
+# 0xBTC-Stats
 Simple web site to show stats about the 0xBTC ERC-20 token ([link](https://0x1d00ffff.github.io/0xBTC-Stats/))

-#### BUGS

- - When loading graphs, occasionally the last epoch value loaded is 0, which causes hashrate to be a very large negative number.

-    4.77s  block # 5404660 ts  value[1]: 37579
-    4.77s  block # 5410420 ts  value[1]: 0
-    ...
-    for block 5404660 diff 20212668 uhr 141296790405.12 hr 387094332047.3599
-    for block 5410420 diff 20212668 uhr 141296790405.12 hr -55310334235770.875

 #### TODO

  - use lastDifficultyPeriodStarted to find/iterate over difficulty changes
  - modify hexcolor algo to pick a random hue, leaving saturation/value constant
- - add selectors to change graph window size and resolution
+ - add selectors to change graph window size (30 days, 60 days) and resolution
- - scale y-axes in hashrate/difficulty graph such that the values on corresponding axes match up.
-This way difficulty will visibly approach hashrate line on graph
  - move more of the static html (table header rows etc) from js into .html files
+ - add a set of useful links to the footer of the site
  - ~~colorize the miner names in the 'block distribution' table~~
- - add human-readable dates next to the eth block numbers in stats
+ - ~~add human-readable dates next to the eth block numbers in stats~~
- - add a set of useful links to the footer of the site
  - ~~improve hashrate graph accuracy: currently, we load a set of time 'windows' and calcualte hashrate for each window, using the difficulty value set at the *end* of the window.
-A better technique: if window is over blocks 1-300 and diffuculty changes at block 100, 1/3 are at low diff and 2/3 at high diff.~~~ Verify that this is fixed
+A better technique: if window is over blocks 1-300 and diffuculty changes at block 100, 1/3 are at low diff and 2/3 at high diff.~~ ~~Verify that this is fixed~~
+ - ~~scale y-axes in hashrate/difficulty graph such that the values on corresponding axes match up.
+This way difficulty will visibly approach hashrate line on graph~~
  - graphs to add:
    - ~~pie chart to 'block distribution' section~~
    - total hashes over time